A free festival of contemporary arts and making, in Kendal and the Lake District.

 The identity, inspiration and desire to look after this spectacular landscape combines to create an evolving masterpiece – the perfect backdrop against showcase our contemporary digital arts festival.

-Lakes Alive will help firmly establish the area as a modern, cultural destination, deserving the ultimate accolade and international recognition of World Heritage status.
+Lakes Alive will celebrate the Lake District’s World Heritage Site status, firmly establishing the area as a modern, cultural destination, deserving the ultimate accolade and international recognition of World Heritage status.